 Allow attendees to have some degree of control over the experience

-Networking is something that introverts or more outgoing people don’t particular look forward to.
+Networking is something that introverts or more outgoing people don’t particularly look forward to.
 The majority of people prefer not to interact with strangers.
-Introverts experience this discomfort to an even higher degree and will usually look for ways to disconnect from their surrounding and the people in it.
+Introverts experience this discomfort to an even higher degree and will usually look for ways to disconnect from their surroundings and the people in it.

 The best way to handle this is to create a controlled environment.
-Introverts need a degree of certainly in order to eliminate stress even more than extroverts might.
+Introverts need a degree of certainty in order to eliminate stress even more than extroverts might.